BrandonBolton/python-ed25519/README.md

 NaCl/libsodium library, not just the ed25519 portion), but it is well-maintained by the diligent and conscientious PyCA team, whereas I've allowed this repository to languish. `PyNaCl` is also about 10-20 times faster.
-A guide for migration fron `python-ed25519` to `PyNaCl` is included below.
+A guide for migration from `python-ed25519` to `PyNaCl` is included below.

 Python Bindings to the Ed25519 Digital Signature System